Smith rallies to beat McIlroy at British Open for 1st major

 Young had his chances in his Open debut.
 He left short a 6-foot putt with about a foot of break on the 15th.
 He came up short with a wedge on the next hole.
 He drilled his drive and approach to the 17th, only to leave another birdie chance short.

-Smith made his last birdie and the engraver went to work on that silver claret jug, a prize first awarded to the 1873 champion at St. Andrews.
+Smith made his last birdie and the engraver went to work on the claret jug, a prize first awarded to the 1873 champion at St. Andrews.
 There’s a lot of history around this gray, old town, and Smith became part of it in a big way.

 More AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports